-Using a variety of Bluetooth peripherals, COVID-19 patients can use a telehealth platform to record symptoms, take temperatures, and provide essential vital sign readings to their provider without the need of a nurse to do so.
+Using a variety of Bluetooth peripherals, patients can use a telehealth platform to record symptoms, take temperatures, and provide essential vital sign readings to their provider without the need of a nurse to do so.

 With RPM, providers can easily track a patient’s symptoms and health over time, making better decisions regarding their patient’s care plan and adjusting their treatment accordingly.

 Given the infectious nature of viruses like COVID-19 and its subvariants, it’s vital to staff safety that they spend only the necessary amount of time around positive patients.